 Motocross Elbow Guards

-Motocross Knee BracesCornering is one of the hardest skills to master on a dirt bike and one your child will take a while to learn.
-The idea behind cornering is to drop your foot and glide around the curve - but then your foot grabs a piece of track.
-A knee brace could be the difference between riding through it or surgery - somthing you and your child would like to avoid.
+Cornering poses one of the hardest skills to master on a dirt bike and one your child will take a while to learn.
+Cornering requires the rider to drop their foot and hold it out straight while gliding around the curve.
+Sometimes the foot grabs a piece of track.
+Therefore, a knee brace could be the difference between riding through it or surgery - something you and your child would like to avoid.

 We also have a Dirt Bike Helmets for Kids Buying Guide to help you decide on the right helmet.
 Additionally, see our Motocross Goggles Guide and Motocross Body and Chest Protection Guide to help you decide on the additional protective gear needed for your child.